BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryThinningImage.md

-# ITK Binary Thinning Image Filter (ITKBinaryThinningImage)
+# ITK Binary Thinning Image Filter

 This filter computes one-pixel-wide edges of the input image.